-Iframely converts URLs in your posts into responsive embed widgets for 1500+ domains.
+Iframely converts URLs in your posts into responsive embed widgets for 1600+ domains and summary cards for others.
+No API Key is required.
+Plus publis

 The plugin works the same way the standard oEmbed is supported by WordPress: URL on a separate line.